Maybe you’ve heard about a capsule wardrobe but you have no idea what it is or why someone would want one.

 If your primary wardrobe is casual wear, I recommend a capsule wardrobe of no more than 30-40 pieces of clothing, to include shirts, bottoms, dresses, shoes, and outerwear.

 I will typically have 14 casual shirts, 2 cardigans, 2 sweatshirts and then my shoes.
-If you prefer dresses, then just tweak the numbers to include them.
+If you prefer dresses, then tweak the numbers to include them.

 For shoes, I have a pair of tennis shoes, hiking boots, riding boots, flats in two basic colors, two pairs of dressy sandals, a pair of black heels, my Teva sandals and a pair of flip-flops.
 That’s 10 pairs of shoes.

 When creating a capsule wardrobe, paring down your jewelry into a few classic and timeless pieces will make getting dressed so much easier in the morning.

-One of the ways I stopped myself from buying more jewelry (and other non-essential items) was to stop going to the shopping parties my friends were hosting, like Origami Owl.
-Just so you know, you can still be a good friend and not buy their stuff.
+One of the ways I stopped myself from buying more jewelry (and other non-essential items) was to stop going to the shopping parties my friends were hosting, like Origami Owl, Azuli Skye, and Paparazzi.